 With a beautiful aluminum dock for fishing and crabbing.

 The improvements were partially funded by SC DNR using funds

-generated from fishing license fees.
+generated from salt water fishing license fees.

 SCE&G to close 6 coal fired generating plants including 3 near Walterboro